Duplicate Scripts

 The two areas of interest are:

-1. The script entry’s used field
+- The script entry’s

-2. A linked list of unused scripts, which begins at the script entry at index freePtr.
-The entry’s link field gives the index of the next unused script, or -1.
+field - A linked list of unused scripts, which begins at the script entry at index

-However, after much investigation, it seems that there is actually no difference in how a script with used = 0 and a script with used = 4 should be handled.
-The linked list does indeed indicate unused scripts, but all of the entries in the list seem to have an ID of -1.
+of -1.
 Thus, these unused scripts have no script data associated with them, and they were never being loaded in the first place.
 There was no way they could be causing conflicts, since they didn’t really exist.

 To finally solve the mystery, I had to throw out what I thought I knew about how Lingo scripts are linked to cast members.
 For years, the Director reverse engineering community understood that: